JeffreyRiggle/my-site/content/blog/creating-text-adventures/index.md

             + "}";
 ```

-Good luck trying to line those `%s` substitutions up.
+Good luck trying to line up those %s substitutions!

 ### Player model strikes again

-As we now know, a complex player model made things like player specific triggers, actions, and macros hard.
-Turns out that resurfaces when you are building a UI for those actions, triggers, and macros.
-For decent UX you certainly don't want to keep a user guessing.
-For example, if you want to create a trigger that fires every time a players health is below 10, you would want the UI to help you.
+As we now know, a complex player model made player-specific triggers, actions, and macros hard.
+As it turns out, this resurfaces when you are building a UI for those actions, triggers, and macros.
+For a decent user experience, you don't want to keep a user guessing.
+For example, if you want to create a trigger that fires every time a player's health is below 10, you would want the UI to help you.
 The player model knows what attributes the player has, their types, and even their default value.
-To accomplish this I built a complex set of dynamic combo boxes, or selects for you web developers.
-These would be dynamically added or removed based on the combo box prior and their values would be tied to the entity model.
+To accomplish this, I built a complex set of dynamic combo boxes, or selects if you prefer that terminology.
+These would be dynamically added or removed based on the combo box prior, and their values would be tied to the entity model.

 Despite getting this to work functionally, the UX was still clunky.

 ### I am not a designer

-As evidenced by such beautiful artwork as below I am not a designer and probably will never be great at it.
+As evidenced by the beautiful artwork below, I am not a designer and probably will never be great at it.

 ![crappy artwork](./newerror.png)

-As a result my style choices came of looking crude and childish.
-Because it was not my interest I didn't spend much time refining it.
-This often showed up as unstyled UI but in some cases it was just styled poorly.
-A prime example of this is the debugging experience I build into the IDE.
-While I found that this was useful to a degree, it looked terrible and didn't have all of the functionality you might expect from a debugger.
+As a result, my style choices came off looking crude and childish.
+Since it was not my core focus, I didn't spend much time refining it.
+This often appeared as unstyled UI, but in other cases, it was just styled poorly.
+A prime example of this is the debugging experience I built into the IDE.
+While I found it useful to a degree, the debugger looked terrible.
+It also lacked the functionality you might expect from a debugger.
 The result was a poorly styled entity state tracker.
-Every time some action was triggered that changed a player state you would see removed entities in red, updated entities in blue and added entities in green.
-The problem was these had been styled so big and bulky it was hard to read the change.
+Every time an action was triggered that changed a player's state, you would see removed entities in red, updated entities in blue, and added entities in green.
+The problem was that these had been styled so big and bulky that it was hard to read the change.

 Example of this visualization